2024—Renée Green at Utah Museum of Fine Arts

 The Holt/Smithson Foundation Annual Lecture Series is a ten-year program inviting artists, writers, and thinkers to raise questions and present research extending the creative legacies of the artists Nancy Holt and Robert Smithson.
 Over the course of a decade, the Foundation partners with a different institution each year to host lectures in ten distinct locations, each significant to Holt and Smithson.

-Artist Renée Green is our invited speaker for the third Holt/Smithson Foundation Annual Lecture, which takes place at the Utah Museum of Fine Arts, Salt Lake City on Friday, September 27, 2024 at 6pm.
-Green will present a talk titled Imagining Contact: Then, When, Now, Here, and will be in conversation with our Executive Director, Lisa Le Feuvre.
-Admission is free, but booking is essential, via this link.
+Artist Renée Green was our invited speaker for the third Holt/Smithson Foundation Annual Lecture, which took place at the Utah Museum of Fine Arts, Salt Lake City—the closest museum to Holt’s Sun Tunnels (1973-1976) and Smithson’s Spiral Jetty (1970).
+Green presented a talk titled Imagining Contact: Then, When, Now, Here, and was in conversation with our Executive Director, Lisa Le Feuvre, reflecting on her continuing interest on the work of Nancy Holt and Robert Smithson.

-Renée Green’s expansive installation Partially Buried in Three Parts (1996-1997) began with a reflection on the artist Robert Smithson’s Partially Buried Woodshed (1970), a work primarily known as a photograph and believed to no longer exist.
+Green’s expansive installation Partially Buried in Three Parts (1996-1997) began with a reflection on the artist Robert Smithson’s Partially Buried Woodshed (1970), a work primarily known through photographs, drawings, and rumors.
 Consisting of Partially Buried (1996), Übertragen/Transfer (1997), and Partially Buried Continued (1997), Green’s multimedia installation grew out of a consideration of the year 1970 and the associations became denser in the process of working, becoming a formal and conceptual archaeological endeavor reflecting on the vagaries of memory and historical recall.

-In 2024, Green finds herself thinking about a variety of projects which again intersect with the work and thoughts of Smithson, as well as those of Nancy Holt.
-At present, she is developing new work for the Foundation’s The Island Project: Point of Departure, for Western Washington University Sculpture Collection, which hosts Holt’s Stone Enclosure: Rock Rings (1977-1978), and for Dia Art Foundation, which is the steward of Holt’s Sun Tunnels (1973-1976), and Smithson’s Spiral Jetty (1970), both located in Utah.
+In 2024, Green found herself thinking about a variety of projects which intersect with the work and thoughts of Smithson, as well as those of Nancy Holt.
+At present, she is developing new work for the Foundation’s The Island Project: Point of Departure, for Western Washington University Sculpture Collection, which hosts Holt’s Stone Enclosure: Rock Rings (1977-1978), and for Dia Art Foundation, which is the steward of Sun Tunnels and Spiral Jetty.

 About Renée Green